jdittrich/userNeedResearchBook/text/allURBook.md

 of »right« or »wrong«).

-I compare the process of analysis to building a house from a box of Lego® bricks.
+I compare the process of analysis to building a house from a pile of Lego® bricks.
 These bricks are like the not-yet-analysed data you start with.
 When you build a house out of these bricks, there is no »right« building.
-But it is not a process that is random.
+But neither is it a process which is arbitrary.

-There are many, many ways to stack up the bricks – but only a very few of these ways will result in something that can be plausibly called a house.
+There are many, many ways to stack up the bricks – but only a very few of these generaly possible ways will result in something that can be plausibly called a house.

 <div class="gallery two">